norsk-gjeldsinformasjon/api-docs/docs/howto/recieve_quarterly_debt-reports.md

 # Get sent quarterly debt reports regarding own customers

-Norsk Gjeldsinformasjon offers a service for sending financial institutions packaged data of their customer base.
+Norsk Gjeldsinformasjon offers a service for sending financial institutions packaged data of their customer base once every fiscal quarter.

 The service provides the packaged data to be sent directly to the financial institution over SFTP.